ReachFive/identity-android-sdk/README.md

 ```

 ### Google native provider
-This module use Google Native SDK to provider better user experience
+This module uses the Google native SDK to provide a better user experience.

 #### Configuration

 To use Google's native SDK you need to create a Google app, the steps are described in this article (https://support.reach5.co/article/5-create-google-application)[Google Connect]

-Once the application is created, you need an 'ID client Oauth` specific to Android apps, you can create it by selecting Android, fill in an application name, package name and a SHA1 signature digest that you can retrieve with the following command (more infos https://developers.google.com/android/guides/client-auth)
+Once the application is created, you need an 'ID client Oauth` specific to Android apps, you can create it by selecting Android, filling in an application name, package name and a SHA1 signature digest that you can retrieve with the following command (more infos https://developers.google.com/android/guides/client-auth)

 ```sh
 keytool -exportcert -keystore path-to-debug-or-production-keystore -list -v
 ```

-You have to use the Firebase Google Services, for that you have to create a Firebase project on https://console.firebase.google.com then you have to create an application by clicking on the logo of android
+You have to use Google's Firebase services.
+In order to do so, you need to create a Firebase project on https://console.firebase.google.com then you have to create an application by clicking on Android logo.

-Enter the name of the package the name of the application and the signature SHA-1, download the file `google-services.json` and put it in the root of your project Android, more information in https://firebase.google.com/docs/android/setup or https://developers.google.com/android/guides/google-services-plugin#adding_the_json_file
+Enter the name of the package, the name of the application, and the SHA-1 signature.
+Then, download the file `google-services.json` and put it in the root of your Android project.
+You can find more information here: https://firebase.google.com/docs/android/setup or https://developers.google.com/android/guides/google-services-plugin#adding_the_json_file

 Add these lines in this file `build.gradle`
 ```gradle